gerrylenz/pi-gate/README.md

 ### features added with this fork
 =================================

-- Added driver for Pi-Gate® board
+- Added driver for pi-gate® board
-- Added samples for Pi-Gate® board
+- Added samples for pi-gate® board

 Driver code is located under [/RH_PI-GATE.cpp][5] and [/RH_PI-GATE.h][6].<br>
 Sample code for Raspberry PI is located under [/examples/raspi/pi-gate][3] folder.